cristi1990an/Tensor-plus-plus/README.md

 - etc...

 ~ implement...
+- make container allocator-aware (after learning how to do that)
 - bug fixes in iterator returned by 'subdimension'
 - bug fixes in resize()
 - benchmarks for move/resize